Revyung/recommender-system/README.md

-This is a fast implementation of collaborative filtering, benchmarked on the movie dataset
+This is a detailed experiment of collaborative filtering in classical matrix factorization and of breakthroughs in deep learning, benchmarked on the MovieLens dataset